Trans-Code/organizer-manual/after_the_event/README.md

 #### Invite your participants to our global Trans*Code mailing list

-We want to build a global community of trans and non-binary folk and allies who help each other, empower each other and support each other.
+We want to build a global community of trans and non-binary folk and allies who help each other, empower each other, and support each other.
 Consider inviting all of your participants and volunteers to [our Trans*Code mailing list](https://groups.google.com/forum/?hl=en-GB#!forum/transcode-team).
 [Let us know](mailto:info@trans-code.org) and we will work with you to invite them via the Google Groups interface.

 #### Let us know how it went!